 Data used in this index are of adequate quality.
 National wetlands inventory data are available statewide, compiled on a high-resolution base.
 These data could be improved as there are frequent errors of omission, particularly for smaller wetlands, resulting in a tendency for underestimates for our calculated ratios.
-Stream data are well developed for Minnesota, however ditches and other drainage, particularly roadside ditches and tiling, are not well mapped, thus tending to inflate index scores.
+Stream data are well developed for Minnesota, and the altered watercourse dataset (published 2013) used rigorous protocols and quality control to identified altered stream reaches.

 The largest uncertainties are the mapped and estimated values in the denominator of the first component of this index.
 The pre-settlement Marschener map is relatively small-scale, and not as cartographically detailed as the more current hydrology data.
 It is unlikely this map leads to a serious under-estimation of pre-settlement lake extent, and there may be some overlap between represented lakes and subsequently built reservoirs.
 The estimates of pre-settlement wetlands are based on soils and terrain data, and in particular the terrain data could be improved to represent smaller basins in glacial landscapes.
 Both these datasets and the restorable wetlands data could be more rigorously evaluated, and should be in subsequent versions of this index.